-MSC-601 Media Psychology Capstone Project, 4 semester credits

-The Capstone course is the culmination of the work in the MSC program.
-The purpose is for the student to demonstrate the synthesis of the knowledge gained from the program and present that achievement in a way that reflects their proficiency in applying concepts in a personally and social relevant way.
+MSC-601 Media Psychology Capstone Project, 4 semester credits achievement in a way that reflects their proficiency in applying concepts in a personally and social relevant way.
 Different professional and academic settings are increasingly using digital or electronic communications in both practical and pedagogical applications.
 This trend impacts administrative and learning functions as well as commercial and professional opportunities.
 Central to this process becomes how an individual presents him or herself digitally and how that presentation is received.
 Historically, individuals have created their identities in many ways through representations of self.
 The proliferation of media, information access, and the pressure to conserve resources imply that digital identities will play an increasingly important role in social and business applications.
 The increasingly porous boundaries between media platforms and tools require that our presentation of personal and professional selves must be increasingly integrated and authentic.
 The capstone examines the psychological components of digital identity across multiple media applications in the context of presenting the accumulation of knowledge from the MSC program.
 The results will be a digital portfolio representative of a student's professional identity and pro-social goals.
 During the course of the capstone project, the student will assemble their works while examining identity relative to digital presence.
 These include agency, reflected self, presence, authenticity, narrative, constructed self, fantasy, social modeling, and collected experiences across time that serve witness to personal evolution by studying the theoretical works that articulate these considerations.
 Each student will develop a capstone project that illustrates the development of their thought and evaluation of self in their individual work